Mattjones444/Code-Institute/README.md

 \# Deployment

+This project was hosted on Github.
+A repository was created by:

+1\.
+Navigate to Github.com and login.

+2\.
+On the left-hand sidebar, click the 'New' button.

+3\.
+Name the repository and click on the 'Create Repository' button.

+During the creation of the project, the 'git add .', 'git commit -m', 'git push' and 'git pull' commands were used.

 This project was deployed to GitHub pages.
 The steps to deploy are as follows:

 1\.
 Log into GitHub.